 Motion blur that you see on TVs influences how blurry fast movement appears to be on the screen.
 For the most part, motion blur manifests as a trail on moving objects, and is of particular importance for sports and video games.
 If you enjoy watching either of those things, it’s important to get a TV with minimal blur.

-When evaluating motion blur, we photograph the appearance of blur on the TV, and then test for pixel response time and overshoot time, as well as whether is flickering on the lighting.
+When evaluating motion blur, we photograph the appearance of blur on the TV, and then test for pixel response time and overshoot time.

 When it matters